 When a little boy describes his first day at Fort Hope as “the best day of his life”, he states the mission of Fort Hope.
 When a little girl sits down with the doll that she made herself, the look in her eyes of fulfillment and happiness demonstrates the goals and dreams of Fort Hope.

 The goal of a day at Fort Hope is to help kids to make memories which they will never forget.
 This is done through giving kids the chance to do things they’ve never done before, in an atmosphere of acceptance and encouragement.

-A fully functional fishing pond, beautiful oak shaded acreage, and an old western town including a gold-panning brook, petting zoo and other attractions make Fort Hope a fantastic destination for kids to experience the old west in person.
-The place has been called many things—“the ranch”, a “healing place”, a “hands-on history lesson”, but it seems that words can’t capture it.
-The best concise description for Fort Hope is a “frontier mentoring museum,” with the ultimate goal is to offer mentoring to the kids who visit.
-There is nowhere in the world quite like Fort Hope, and no day quite like one spent there.
+A fully functional fishing pond, beautiful oak shaded acreage, and an old western town including a gold-panning stream, petting farm and other attractions, make Fort Hope a fantastic place for kids to experience the old west in person.
+The Fort has been called many things—“the ranch”, a “healing place”, a “hands-on history lesson”, but it seems that words can’t quite capture it.
+The best concise description for Fort Hope is a “frontier mentoring museum,” with the ultimate goal of mentoring the children who visit.
+There is nowhere in the world quite like Fort Hope, and no day quite like one spent here.